-KGPE-D16 and therefore completing your third coreboot port!
-That’s
+ASUS KGPE-D16 and therefore completing your third coreboot port!

 Am Mittwoch, den 29.04.2015, 22:46 +0100 schrieb The Gluglug:

-will be interested in this.
-I personally will chip in, and I'd ask
+people who will be interested in this.
+I personally will chip in,

 If somebody else wants to do it, please speak up!

-as open and transparent as possible.
-That’s why I am sharing the
+should be as open and transparent as possible.
+That’s why I am

-would be the organizing entity.
+for, would be the organizing entity.
 As a company with five

 employees and a GmbH it might have enough credibility so that